You can find the most common questions that we get asked below. Have a question that's not answered here? Get in touch with us!

 There are no captioned showtimes at any of the theaters in my area.
 Is there anything I can do to change this?

-Check out our theater directory for a list of theater chains that have captioned showtimes at their theaters.
-If there are any theaters from these chains near you, get in touch with their management and see if they're willing to consider adding captioned showtimes to their lineup.
+Check out our theaters page for a list of theater chains that have captioned showtimes at their theaters.
+If there are any theaters from these chains near you, get in touch with their management and see if they’re willing to consider adding captioned showtimes to their lineup.
 If they do, be sure to let us know!

 Why do you not list movies more than 7 days in advance?